gerard-kanduth/pmdaemon/README.md

 give administrators the possibillity to specify rules with desired thresholds for any specific type of application.
 The daemon will constantly check all running processes if values like CPU-, and/or RAM-Usage exceeds the set maximum.
-A Limitation of these applications can be performed by the help of cgroup v2.
+A limitation of these applications can be performed by the help of cgroup v2.
 Actions like killing or pausing the process can also be configured.
-Additionally information can be forwarded to a datacollector (e.g. Graylog2) to further analyze the cause why the task is utilizing that much system-resources.
+Additionally collected information regarding the process can be forwarded to a datacollector (e.g. Graylog2) to further investigate the cause why it is utilizing higher system-resources.

 ## AUTHORS
 Gerard Kanduth <gerardraffael.kanduth@edu.fh-kaernten.ac.at>

-## REQUIREMENTS
+## BUILD REQUIREMENTS
 + Linux-based System
 + GNU Compiler Collection (g++) for compiling
++ GNU make utility for running Makefile
++ "libcurl" library with devel-packages
 + "procps-ng" or "procps" package installed
++ git-client for cloning this repository

 ## INSTALLATION